Intellectual reformers have been much maligned in American history because of their solitude.

 Sinclair held steadfast to the integrity of his candidacy and thought that Haight should drop out of the race and support EPIC in order to ensure reform.

 Sinclair would have none of these attempts to get him out of the race and Haight was equal to the fortitude of Sinclair, drawing the battle lines for the end of the campaign.
+The final obstacle was the result of a poll by Literary Digest that suggested Merriam was going to win an overwhelming victory in the November election.

 The poll indicated Merriam would receive about 65 percent of the vote, while Sinclair would receive 25 percent, and the remaining vote going to Haight.